msdsm/dinov3-model-analysis/README.md

 ## Model Output Sizes

-The following table shows the output tensor dimensions for each DINOv3 model when processing a single image (batch size = 1):
+The following table shows the output tensor dimensions for each DINOv3 model when processing a single image.

 | Model Name | Feature Dimension |
 |------------|-------------------|